1214658495/my-wiki-test/docs/3_4_GMSL_Video_Injection_Card/Getting_Started/Product_Selection_Guide.md

 ---

-## How to Select the Right Video Injection Solution?
+## How to select the right Video Injection Solution?

 ### CIG4-8H Core Specifications